Man with knife injures 17 people on Tokyo train, starts fire

 Associated Press

-TOKYO (AP) — A man dressed in Batman’s Joker costume and brandishing a knife on a Tokyo commuter train on Sunday stabbed several passengers before starting a fire, which sent people scrambling to escape and jumping from windows, police and witnesses said.
+TOKYO (AP) — A man dressed in a Joker costume and brandishing a knife stabbed at least one passenger on a Tokyo commuter train before starting a fire, injuring passengers and sending people scrambling to escape and jumping from windows, police and witnesses said.

 The Tokyo Fire Department said 17 passengers were injured, including three seriously.
-Not all of them were stabbed and most of the other injuries were not serious, the agency said.
+Not all of them were stabbed and most of the other injuries were not serious, the fire department said.

-The attacker, identified as a 24-year-old man, was arrested on the spot and was being investigated on suspicion of attempted murder, NHK said.
-His motive was not immediately known.
+The attacker, whom police identified as 24-year-old Kyota Hattori, was arrested on the spot after Sunday’s attack and was being investigated on suspicion of attempted murder, the Tokyo metropolitan police department said Monday.

+The attacker, riding an express train headed to Tokyo’s Shinjuku station, abruptly took out a knife and stabbed a seated passenger — a man in his 70s — in the right chest, police said.
+Injury details of other 16 passengers are still being investigated, police said.

-Nippon Television reported that the suspect told police that he wanted to kill and get the death penalty, and that he used an earlier train stabbing case as an example.
+Police said he told authorities that he wanted to kill people and get the death penalty.
+Nippon Television said he also said that he used an earlier train stabbing case as an example.

 Tokyo police officials said the attack happened inside the Keio train near the Kokuryo station.

 Television footage showed a number of firefighters, police officials and paramedics rescuing the passengers, many of whom escaped through train windows.
-In one video, passengers were running from another car, where flames were gushing.
+In one video, passengers were running from another car that was in flames.

 NHK said the suspect, after stabbing passengers, poured a liquid resembling oil from a plastic bottle and set fire, which partially burned seats.